CosmWasm/cw-plus/packages/storage-plus/README.md

 favorite database.

 Here's how we use it with composite keys.
-Just define a tuple as a key and use that everywhere you used a byte slice above.
+Just define a tuple as a key and use that everywhere you used a single key above.

 ```rust
 // Note the tuple for primary key.
 We support one slice, or a 2 or 3-tuple.